 Others can attempt to replicate this fantastic invention, but they can’t measure up to the sheer brutality of its variation.

 Even then, a close relative to the flat bench is the incline bench barbell press.
-Although you may know the straightforward difference of placing a bit more stress to the upper region, you may never know how it compares to the incline version as an overall chest builder, as well as the actual differences in their efficiencies, angle of stress, and mechanics.
+Although you may know the straightforward difference of placing a bit more stress on the upper region, you may never know how it compares to the incline version as an overall chest builder, as well as the actual differences in their efficiencies, angle of stress, and mechanics.

 Flat bench barbell press.

 As a result of its popularity, this version of the barbell does not require a formal introduction.
 In fact, It’s among the very first exercise done on Mondays around the globe.

 Flat bench chest press- step by step:

 Make sure you support your neck and head by lying down on the flat bench.
 Place your feet on the floor while your knees should be at a 90-degree angle.
 Whenever your back comes off the bench, consider placing your feet on top of the bench rather than on the floor.